 The Royal Adelaide Hospital (RAH) would like to acknowledge this land is the traditional lands for the Kaurna people and that we respect their spiritual relationship with their country.
 We also acknowledge the Kaurna people as the custodians of the Adelaide region and that their cultural and heritage beliefs are still as important to the living Kaurna people today.

 To provide the best possible care for our patients and visitors from diverse backgrounds and rural locations, we are continually working to meet their needs in a safe and supportive environment.

-The Aboriginal & Torres Strait Islander Liaison Unit (ATSILU) at the RAH is centrally located in the main entrance on level 3.
-With a dedicated garden featuring Aboriginal artwork, the ATSILU offers a welcoming and peaceful environment.
+The Aboriginal & Torres Strait Islander Liaison Health and Wellbeing Hub (Hub) at the RAH is centrally located in the main entrance on level 3.

 Opening hours are Monday to Friday from 8:30 am to 4:30 pm.

 The Hub is staffed by a team that work across the Royal Adelaide Hospital, The Queen Elizabeth Hospital and the Hampstead Rehabilitation Centre sites and works to raise awareness and advocate on behalf of Aboriginal and Torres Strait Islander patients to assist in providing culturally appropriate services and to achieve good health outcomes.

 - Offer a welcoming and peaceful environment for our patients and visitors from diverse Aboriginal backgrounds and rural locations